Last Updated: 11/7/20 | November 7th, 2020

 Welcome to another edition of our new Africa column with Natasha and Cameron from The World Pursuit.
 While I’ve been to the continent in the past, I’ve only seen a few countries and this website is really thin on Africa content.
 I’m super duper excited to have these two travelers share their knowledge about traveling the continent.
 They will share budget tips, detailed guides, itineraries, and stories to get you excited and prepared for your own trip!
-Their second post is on how to get around Southern Africa with different budget travel options.
+Today, they share their tips and tricks on how to get around Southern Africa on a budget.

-Ten months ago we started thinking about our trip through southern Africa.
+In 2016, we started thinking about our trip through Southern Africa.
 We knew that the region was vast and that travel there was a difficult mystery.
 We weren’t even sure if it was possible to cross the continent on our own.
 All we knew was that we wanted to see the great African plains, watch lions attack impalas, and have a drink while listening to the sound of fish eagles.

-Overland tours are one of the most popular options for young people wanting to travel southern Africa these days.
+Overland tours are one of the most popular options for young people wanting to travel Southern Africa.
 All transportation and accommodation, most food, and many activities are covered.
 They require little to no planning and no driving, are safe, and offer a sure way to meet other travelers.

-Acacia and Nomad include almost all activities, food, and park fees in the cost.
-They save the additional expenses for specialty experiences, like bungee jumping off the Victoria Falls Bridge or a hot-air balloon ride over the Serengeti.
+Additionally, some tours include almost all activities, food, and park fees in the cost while others make these add-on fees.
+There are also other add-ons you can include such as bungee jumping off the Victoria Falls Bridge or a hot-air balloon ride over the Serengeti.

 Regardless of the overland company, expect to add roughly $5-10 USD a day for various expenses, like waters, beer, and tipping your guides.